ahmetaa/zemberek-nlp/README.md

 ============

 Zemberek-NLP provides Natural Language Processing tools for Turkish.
-Please note that **all code and APIs are subject to change until version 1.0.0**
+Please note that **all APIs are subject to change until version 1.0.0**

 Latest version is 0.15.0 (August 2nd 2018).
 [Change Log](CHANGELOG.md)